seregazhuk/seregazhuk.github.io_old/_posts/2016-11-06-eloquent-leaking-with-many-queries.md

 {% endhighlight %}

 This doesn't help too.
 The memory is still leaking.
-After some reasearch, I have found out that it was Eloqunet.
+After some research, I have found out that it was Eloqunet.
 Eloquent logs all the queries by default and raises its events.
-To disable this behaviour you can do this:
+To disable this behavior you can do this:

 {% highlight php %}
 <?php